Nathan-Vandevoort/ENVY/README.md

 - Server failover: If the machine running the Envy server is signed out the remaining nodes will elect a new server.
 - Management GUI: To allow users to graphically manage their work items.
 - Automatic signout: To allow Gnomon students to take as many render nodes as needed without worrying about signing out of them in the morning.
+- An update system: to allow development while students use Envy.

 ## Installation